B1gF1s4/TLD-AdditionalMiserySpawns/README.md

 # TLD-AdditionalMiserySpawns
-Mod for The Long Dark that enables random spawn in misery mode
+Mod for The Long Dark that adds more spawn locations in misery mode

 ## Install